thepieterdc/dodona-plugin-vscode/README.md

 2. `Open Settings`
    ![Open settings](assets/open-settings.png)
 3. Paste the API token you just made in text box.
-4. In the left column you get an overview of the exercise series of the course (expand it if necessary).
+4. In the left column you get an overview of the exercises and series of the course (expand it if necessary).
    ![API token](assets/api-token.png)

 ## Creating new exercises via Dodona extension (Usage)